Oncourse Tool Accessibility Breakdown

 The events listed in the calendar tool are accessible, however it is best if the students use the "Events List View" to view the calendar in a table format.

 The messages tool is fairly accessible.
 Luckily it does not use the WYSIWYG editor.
-There is one task that is known to cause difficulty, though, to users of adaptive technology.
-Selecting multiple items in a combo box is extremely difficult to do accurately while using an adaptive technology like a screen-reader.
+There is one task that is known to cause difficulty, though, to users of assistive technology.
+Selecting multiple items in a combo box is extremely difficult to do accurately while using an assistive technology like a screen-reader.
 In the Messages tool, this limits the user’s ability to select multiple email recipients.
 Students who have to send email messages to multiple classmates at once (for example, to a study group) will have difficulty.

 The news tool is pretty accessible.
 It is important to keep in mind the accessibility of the page the user will be redirected to when accessing content.

 Test and Surveys

 The test and survey tool has three issues that content creators need to be aware of.

 The first is that users with disabilities often will require extend test taking time.
 Timed quizzes could pose a difficulty.
 Oncourse allows students to be grouped, and the time limits can be configured independently for each group.
 Simply create a new group, and put any students requiring extended test taking time into that group.

 The second is that users with low vision or who are blind will have difficulty with the matching type questions.
 They cannot see the screen to easily review which item is assigned to what letter / number to successfully set all of the combo boxes.
-It will require a lot more memory, skill at using their adaptive technology, and time to be successful at completing questions of this question type.
+It will require a lot more memory, skill at using their assistive technology, and time to be successful at completing questions of this question type.

 It is important to remember to use concise, meaningful, and consistently formatted names for items placed in the Resources tool.
 This includes keeping the display name and the item’s actual file name as close to the same as possible (otherwise users may have trouble finding the file after downloading it).